 House Bill No. [insert bill number] aims to revise the Renewable Resource Grant and Loan Program and the Montana Coal Endowment Program by introducing new requirements for local governments seeking funding.
-Specifically, local governments must establish and continually fund a capital reserve account dedicated to necessary infrastructure improvements, such as water supply and wastewater systems, before they can access funds from these programs.
-The bill outlines the criteria for establishing this account, including a requirement to deposit a percentage of revenues from water-related fees or a fixed amount per acre-foot of water storage capacity.
-Additionally, the bill sets a minimum project cost of $50,000 for expenditures from the capital reserve account.
+Specifically, local governments must establish and continually fund a capital reserve account for necessary infrastructure improvements, such as water supply and wastewater systems, before they can access funds from these programs.
+The bill outlines the criteria for establishing this account, including a deadline for its creation and the required contributions based on local revenue.
+Additionally, the bill defines "local government" and stipulates that funds from the capital reserve account can only be used for projects with an estimated cost of at least $50,000.

-The bill also amends existing sections of the Montana Code Annotated (MCA) to incorporate a prioritization system for awarding financial assistance based on the ratio of local match to total project cost, among other factors.
-It mandates that applications for grants or loans must be submitted by the project owner, which can include third-party entities.
-The legislation emphasizes the importance of local funding contributions and establishes a framework for evaluating and prioritizing projects based on their urgency, community support, and potential for job creation.
-Overall, the bill seeks to enhance the effectiveness and accountability of funding for local infrastructure projects in Montana.
+The bill also amends existing sections of the Montana Code Annotated (MCA) to incorporate a prioritization system for awarding financial assistance.
+It mandates that the department rank projects based on the ratio of local match to total project cost, among other factors, to determine funding priority.
+Furthermore, it specifies that applications for grants or loans must be submitted by the project owner, which may include third-party entities.
+The legislation emphasizes the importance of local funding efforts and establishes a framework for evaluating and prioritizing infrastructure projects to enhance public health and safety, as well as long-term community needs.

 HB0579_1(1): 85-1-605, 90-6-703, 90-6-710